charleso/haskell-in-haste/README.md

 It's _really_ important to remember that learning a new language can be tricky, and Haskell especially so.
 Pick something really simple to start with and don't feel bad or frustrated if you don't finish.
-There should be plenty of people floating around, ready to help and you shouldn't hesitate to ask for help.
+There should be plenty of mentors floating around, don't hesitate to ask for help.

 ## Challenges